AnaMaryy/Monogame-2D-Platformer/README.md

  The solution has three project files:
  - Platformer: where all of the code and content is writen
  - Platformer Android: for android
- - Platformer Desktop: for dektop aplication
+ - Platformer Desktop: for desktop application

  The levels were made using Tiled software.
 They were exported under the LevelData folder.